Adaptive Leadership & Conversations Worth Having | Leading Through Conversation

 Every time leaders step back and invite others into the conversation, they’re building leadership capacity.
 This simple shifts say, “I trust you.
 You matter.
 You’re shaping what’s next.”
 That’s leadership development on the fly.

-CWH practices—generative questions, positive framing, and tuning in—aren’t extra work.
+Asking generative questions, creating positive frames, and tuning in aren’t extra work.
 They’re more like conversational strength training: small, repeatable reps that build leadership stamina.
-Try these Conversation Cool Tips to get started today:
+Try these real-world steps you can take to build your conversational leadership:

 -